praxeo/MisterWhisper/README.md

 - GPU acceleration (optional): Powered by [whisper.cpp](https://github.com/ggerganov/whisper.cpp) for fast and accurate voice recognition.

-- Local or remote : You can use WhisperCPP locally or connect to a remote service for transcription.
+- Local or remote : You can use the included Whisper transcription locally or connect to a remote service for transcription.

 # Installation